 The Supreme Court’s landmark Roe v.
 Wade ruling in 1973 asserted women’s constitutional right to access an abortion up to the point where a fetus can survive outside the womb — usually considered to be around 24 weeks of pregnancy.
 In the decades since, the ruling has faced multiple attacks through states’ anti-abortion laws.
-And it's now up against what many are saying is its biggest challenge yet.
-On Dec.
-1, 2021, SCOTUS’ majority-conservative bench heard oral arguments over a Mississippi law that bans abortions after 15 weeks of pregnancy.
-If the Supremes decide to uphold that ban — which is something they appear inclined to do this summer — the ruling could roll back (or completely overturn) decades of legal precedent.
-That’s a big deal, considering that the Guttmacher Institute, a sexual and reproductive health policy and research org, estimates that nearly one in four women in America will have an abortion by age 45.
+And it now appears that SCOTUS’ majority-conservative bench is planning to deliver the final blow.
+That’s after Politico published a leaked copy on Monday of an initial draft majority opinion.
+It favors a Mississippi law that bans abortions after 15 weeks of pregnancy.

-Note: The info here applies to all birthing people, but we sometimes use the words “women” and “women’s health” in this guide.
+Note: The info here applies to all people with uteruses, but we sometimes use the words “women” and “women’s health” in this guide.

 Here’s the thing: Pregnancy is not a health-neutral event.
 It’s like a stress test on a person’s body.
 That’s how Dr. Marta Perez, OB-GYN and assistant professor at WashU School of Medicine, explains it.
 In other words: having a baby invites plenty of risk to the pregnant person, whether their pregnancy was intended or not.
 Think: everything from high blood pressure and infection during pregnancy, to blood loss and breech position during delivery.
 And don’t forget the major physical journey that comes with being postpartum.
 Carrying a pregnancy can be particularly dangerous for someone with diabetes or a heart or kidney condition.
 And having a baby can lead to major trauma on the body, including serious surgeries like a C-section.
 Something else to consider: Overturning Roe v.
 Wade could limit access to necessary health care for people whose pregnancies are risky.
 Like people who experience preeclampsia, ectopic pregnancies, fetal anomalies, or miscarriages.